 Anyone thinking of becoming a Freemason should be satisfied in his own mind that he desires the intellectual and moral improvement of himself and his fellow citizens; that he is willing to devote part of his time and money to promoting fellowship, charity and integrity and be able to afford it without affecting himself or his family’s commitments; and again that he seeks no commercial, social or pecuniary advantage by wishing to join.

-British Freemasons have been in Germany for more than 50 years.
-We are all proud to be German Masons and the Grand Lodge of British Freemasons (GL BFG) is part of the wider United Grand Lodges of Germany which has 4 other constituent Grand Lodges within it.
+British Freemasonry has been in Germany for more than 50 years.
+We are all proud to be German Masons and the Grand Lodge of British Freemasonry (GL BFG) is part of the wider United Grand Lodges of Germany which has 4 other constituent Grand Lodges within it.

 Although we are German Masons, we are part of a truly International Grand Lodge and we have members from all four corners of the globe making up our ranks.